-The University Libraries is here to support students throughout the entire research process.
-For those just starting undergraduate research experiences, the Libraries can help prepare you by helping you to build skills needed for this work.
-Additionally, once you've entered an undergraduate research experience, the Libraries can help supplement and enhance your experience with workshops geared towards building research skills.
-The Libraries can provide guidance and training in addition to your mentors in your undergraduate research experience.
-There are many places to look for help.
+The University Libraries are here to support you throughout your entire research process.
+For those just starting undergraduate research experiences, the Libraries can assist you in developing the skills needed for this work.
+Additionally, once you have entered an undergraduate research experience, the Libraries can help supplement and enhance your experience with workshops geared toward building research skills.
+The Libraries can also provide guidance and training, in addition to your mentors, in your undergraduate research experience.
+There are many places to look for help!

 Based on your library need, you might want to consider:

-- Find your subject or campus librarian and schedule an appointment with them
+- Finding your subject or campus librarian and scheduling an appointment

-- Use LionSearch, from our Libraries’ homepage, to find interdisciplinary resources related to your topic
+- Using LionSearch, located on the Libraries’ homepage, to find interdisciplinary resources related to your topic

-- Find your subject guide for database recommendations for your field of study
+- Finding your subject guide for database recommendations related to your field or area of study

 Not sure where to start?
-Feel free to reach out to Hailley Fargo, Student Engagement Coordinator, at firstname.lastname@example.org, for help with knowing whom to contact.
+Feel free to reach out to Danica E. White, Student Engagement Librarian, at firstname.lastname@example.org, for help with identifying who to contact.